netneutrality/savetheinternet.in/README.md

-# SaveTheInternet.in #
+# MumbaiPollution.in #

-## Send your views to TRAI! ##
+## Send your views to CM BMC & PMO! ##

-Join us in fighting for net neutrality.
-Let’s remind TRAI that their job is to protect the rights of consumers, not the profit margins of telcos.
-Let’s demand access to the free, open Internet.
+Join us in fighting for clean, breathable air.
+Let’s remind the CM BMC & PMO that their job is to protect the rights of citizens, not the profit margins of telcos.
+Let’s demand our right to clean, breathable air.

 ## Help us ##
-Help us by [reporting issues and by giving suggestions](https://github.com/netneutrality/savetheinternet.in/issues), or contributing to the code.
+Help us by [reporting issues and by giving suggestions](https://github.com/mumbaipollution/mumbaipollution.org/issues), or contributing to the code.

 If you'd like to join our discussions, please contact us via email.